Fearing Deportation, Food Vendors Are Leaving New York City's Streets

 "I remember the first few months of [Trump's presidency] there was no one on the streets in Queens.
 There were not a lot of vendors out or people walking to be the customers of vendors," says Sean Basinski, director of The Street Vendor Project, a nonprofit organization that provides legal representation and advocacy for street vendors in the city.

 There's no statistical information on the economic impact the Trump administration's immigration policies have had on street vendors, many of whom are undocumented immigrants.
-But in the Queens neighborhoods of Jackson Heights, Corona, and Jamaica, where selling food and other items on the street is common practice, some vendors say they have lost a significant portion of their income.
+But in the Queens neighborhoods of Jackson Heights, Corona and Jamaica, where selling food and other items on the street is common practice, some vendors say they have lost a significant portion of their income.

 "There was a period that there were a lot of rumors that ICE was on Roosevelt Avenue [a busy commercial street in Jackson Heights] — that there was an ICE van there by the subway," Basinski says.
 "I don't think that was true, but people thought they were going to get picked up."

 Last year was a turning point for Hernán's churreria.
 He had finally earned enough income to afford a larger facility with industrial equipment and an additional baker.
-But with his income now cut in half, he has been forced to return to the streets to sell churros.
+But with his income now cut in half, he has returned to the streets to sell churros.
 On Sundays he drives with his wife to suburban Westchester and Pennsylvania to sell his churros to churches with large Latino congregations.

 Hernán came to New York 17 years ago from Ecuador.
 A few weeks after arriving, he got a job at a car wash, where he made $30 a day.
 He recalls never having had that much money in his hands before.